aldesantis/timeful/README.md

 - **Feed item**: The instance of an activity in a user's feed.

 Each activity type has its own class.
-This is required because Timeful has to know which feeds the activity should be added to:
+This is required because Timeful has to know which feeds the activity should be added to.

+To avoid polluting `app/models`, it is recommended to put your activities in the `app/activities` directory.

+Here's an example activity:

 ```ruby
 class CommentActivity < Timeful::Activity